thulab/tsfile/example/readme.md

 # Function
 ```
-The example is to show how to write and read a TsFile File..
+The example is to show how to write and read a TsFile File.
 ```
 # Usage
 ## Dependencies with Maven